 Speaker brackets are commonly used when placing bookshelf speakers for background music or when placing multiple bookshelf speakers for home cinema applications.

-We would always recommend that you use the manufacturer's own wall bracket if available, otherwise you can use a high quality wall bracket such as the B-TECH BT77.
+We would always recommend that you use the manufacturer's own wall bracket if available, otherwise you can use a high quality wall bracket.